Air pollution in Delhi: Causes of poor air quality

 A study in 2016 measured the sources and average levels of various types of air pollution in Delhi.
-Of PM2.5 pollution, 38% came from road dust, 20% to vehicles, 12% to domestic fuel burning, and 11% to industrial point sources.
+Of PM2.5 pollution, 38% came from road dust, 20% from vehicles, 12% from domestic fuel burning, and 11% from industrial point sources.
 Of PM10 pollution, 56% came from road dust, 10% from concrete batching, 10% from industrial point sources, and 9% from vehicles.
 Of NOx emissions, 52% came from industrial point sources (mostly from power plants and 36% from vehicles (but the 36% was potentially more damaging due to being emitted close to people).
 Of SO2 emissions, 90% came from industrial point sources.
 Of CO emissions, 83% came from vehicles.
 The large contributions of vehicles and road dust to air pollution have been made worse by court-ordered restrictions on bus service in Delhi, which had the effect of accelerating the purchase of private cars and the construction of roads to accommodate them.

+A collaborative study between IIT Delhi and IIT Kanpur concluded that biomass burning drive is the primary cause air pollution in Delhi following the days after Vijayadashami and Diwali.
+It also said that stubble burning and increased heating requirements of the region in winters increase the biomass burning activity.